oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

 ## Introduction

-This last phase, the transport phase, is also doing an incremental backup and restore.
-The difference between the previous and this lab that now it is mandatory to set the tablespaces you copied to read only.
-So before doing that, make sure there are no active sessions/open transcations using objects in the copied tablespaces.
+This last phase, the transport phase, requires a downtime.
+Before you start the last incremental backup it is mandatory to set the tablespaces you copied to read only. </br>
+__ATTENTION__: Make sure there are no active sessions/open transcations using objects in the copied tablespaces.

 Estimated Time: 15 minutes

 ### Objectives

 - Execute final incremental backup and restore.
-- Export Metadata using Data Pump
+- Export metadata using Data Pump
-- Import Metadata using Data Pump
+- Import metadata using Data Pump

 ### Prerequisites

 This lab assumes you have:

-- Connected to the Hands On Lab
+- Connected to the lab
-- A terminal window open on source.
+- A terminal window open on source
 - Another terminal window open on target
 - Prepared the source
 - Successfully executed initial backup